jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 When using elements of a file or a library, we have to define where the elements are located.
 Jayvee provides the following possibilities:

-- a relative file path, e.g., `from './path/to/file.jv' use *;`
+- a relative file path, e.g., `use * from './path/to/file.jv';`
-- an HTTP URL, e.g., `from 'https://jvalue.com/my-org/my-repo' use *;`
+- an HTTP URL, e.g., `use * from 'https://jvalue.com/my-org/my-repo';`

 #### Using published elements of a file (within the same project)

 ```
-from './path/to/location.jv' use *; // use all published elements from the file, access via qualified name as if it would be defined at the root level
+use * from './path/to/location.jv'; // use all published elements from the file, access via qualified name as if it would be defined at the root level
-from './path/to/location.jv' use { MyDomainSpecificValuetype1 }; // only use the published elements from the file, access via qualified name as if it would be defined at the root level
+use { MyDomainSpecificValuetype1 } from './path/to/location.jv'; // only use the published elements from the file, access via qualified name as if it would be defined at the root level
-from './path/to/location.jv' use { MyDomainSpecificValuetype1 called Vt1} // only use the published elements from the file, access via qualified name using the alias
+use { MyDomainSpecificValuetype1 called Vt1} from './path/to/location.jv'; // only use the published elements from the file, access via qualified name using the alias
 ```

 References to these used elements is by their qualified name (unless altered by an alias).